-Chris is Associate Professor in Music at Middlesex, which he joined in 2005 having previously taught at the Open University, King's College London, and Birkbeck College, University of London.
-He had led BA Music Business and Arts Management since 2006.
+Dr Chris Dromey is Associate Professor in Music at Middlesex, which he joined in 2005.
+He previously taught at the Open University, King's College London, and Birkbeck College, University of London.
+He has led BA Music Business and Arts Management since 2006.

-He co-edited The Classical Music Industry (Routledge, 2018), wrote The Pierrot Ensembles: Chronicle and Catalogue, 1912–2012 (Plumbago, 2013), and has contributed chapters and essays to Stravinsky in Context (CUP, expected 2020), Mining the Gap: Musics with and after Tonality (Routledge, expected 2020), Music in the Social and Behavioral Sciences (SAGE, 2014), British Music and Modernism, 1895–1960 (Ashgate, 2010), New Makers of Modern Culture (Routledge, 2007), and Zemlinsky Studies (Middlesex UP, 2007).
+His latest edited collection, The Routledge Companion to Applied Musicology, was published in 2023.
+He previously co-edited The Classical Music Industry (Routledge, 2018), wrote The Pierrot Ensembles: Chronicle and Catalogue, 1912–2012 (Plumbago, 2013), and has contributed chapters and essays to Mining the Gap: Musics with and after Tonality (Routledge, 2022), The Science and Psychology of Music: From Beethoven at the Office to Beyoncé at the Gym (ABC-Clio, 2021), Stravinsky in Context (Cambridge University Press, 2021), Music in the Social and Behavioral Sciences (SAGE, 2014), British Music and Modernism, 1895–1960 (Ashgate, 2010), New Makers of Modern Culture (Routledge, 2007), and Zemlinsky Studies (Middlesex University Press, 2007).
 His research has also appeared in Tempo (on Grupo Novo Horizonte de São Paulo, 1988–99) and the International Journal for Contemporary Composition (on neo-modernism in music).
-Chris is currently writing and editing The Routledge Companion to Applied Musicology (Routledge, expected 2021).

 For several years Chris worked with PRS for Music.
-An active organist and pianist, he also regularly writes for the London Chamber Music Society and is a Trustee of the Society for Music Analysis.
-Besides email, you can find Chris on Twitter or Facebook, where he oversees a forum for students of the programme he leads, BA Music Business and Arts Management.
-Chris also organises Music's Concerts and Colloquia, a Tuesday afternoon series open to the public featuring musicologists, figures from the music industry, performers, and composers.
+An active organist and pianist, he also regularly writes for the London Chamber Music Society, is a Trustee of the Society for Music Analysis, and convenes Music's weekly public events (www.mdx.ac.uk/music-events).

 BMus in Music at Goldsmith's College, London